rh-mobb/documentation/content/o11y/openshift-logging-lokistack/index.md

   - Andy Repton
 ---

-A guide to shipping logs and metrics on OpenShift using the new LokiStack setup
+A guide to shipping logs and metrics on OpenShift using the new LokiStack setup.
+Recently, the default logging system with OpenShift swapped from ElasticSearch/FluentD/Kibana to a system based on LokiStack/Vector/OCP Console.
+LokiStack requires an object store in order to function, and this guide is designed to walk the user through the steps required to set this up.

 ## Overview of the components of OpenShift Cluster Logging